fastly/terraform-provider-fastly/docs/resources/service_compute.md

 Optional:

 - **compression_codec** (String) The codec used for compression of your logs.
 Valid values are zstd, snappy, and gzip.
 If the specified codec is "gzip", gzip_level will default to 3.
 To specify a different level, leave compression_codec blank and explicitly set the level using gzip_level.
 Specifying both compression_codec and gzip_level in the same API request will result in an error.
-- **email** (String) The email address associated with the target GCS bucket on your account.
-You may optionally provide this secret via an environment variable, `FASTLY_GCS_EMAIL`
 - **gzip_level** (Number) Level of Gzip compression from `0-9`. `0` means no compression. `1` is the fastest and the least compressed version, `9` is the slowest and the most compressed version.
 Default `0`
 - **message_type** (String) How the message should be formatted.
 Can be either `classic`, `loggly`, `logplex` or `blank`.
 Default is `classic`
 - **path** (String) Path to store the files.
 Must end with a trailing slash.
 If this field is left empty, the files will be saved in the bucket's root path
 - **period** (Number) How frequently the logs should be transferred, in seconds (Default 3600)
 - **secret_key** (String, Sensitive) The secret key associated with the target gcs bucket on your account.
 You may optionally provide this secret via an environment variable, `FASTLY_GCS_SECRET_KEY`.
 A typical format for the key is PEM format, containing actual newline characters where required
 - **timestamp_format** (String) The `strftime` specified timestamp formatting (default `%Y-%m-%dT%H:%M:%S.000`)
+- **user** (String) Your Google Cloud Platform service account email address.
+The `client_email` field in your service account authentication JSON.
+You may optionally provide this via an environment variable, `FASTLY_GCS_EMAIL`.

 <a id="nestedblock--healthcheck"></a>